Month 12, Day 26, Saturday 7:00 a.m.

 Sebastien refused to let Tanya make things worse, not when she was so close to a solution.

-Damien argued with that, and while she agreed that it would have been better if they could both locate Tanya magically, he had the advantage of actually being able to follow Tanya physically.
+Damien argued against that, and while she agreed that it would have been better if they could both locate Tanya magically, he had the advantage of actually being able to follow Tanya physically.
 He also had Newton to help, and as big as the University grounds were, there were only so many places she could go.
 Out in the city, she could disappear easily.

 And she was honest with herself—if not with Damien—that she also felt uncomfortable giving up the control the linked disk provided.
-It was illogical, but she couldn’t shake the fear that he might learn something very bad in her absence, if she wasn’t there to supervise.
+It was illogical, but she couldn’t shake the fear that he might learn something very bad in her absence if she wasn’t there to supervise.

 General healing potions were good for things that were difficult to diagnose, when you didn’t know what kind of ailment or injury you might encounter and wanted to be prepared for everything, or in the rare case that other treatments couldn’t cure your specific condition.